Serial Entrepreneurship: Thoughts and Lessons

 But did you know that that was not always my reply?

-Before, I’d answer “I have several,” then I’d give them a rundown of my entrepreneurial ventures – an internet cafe, an eLoad station, a photocopying kiosk – among others.
+Before, I’d answer “I have several,” then I’d give them a rundown of my entrepreneurial ventures.
+An internet cafe, an eLoad station, a photocopying kiosk, among others.

 But it does raise a question in my mind, why is serial entrepreneurship not a widely accepted idea?

-I believe that most people want to start their own business, become their own boss – and that usually means building a successful venture that will become a big company someday.
-One that has several branches and even franchisers – catering to thousands (or millions) of customers.
+And that usually means building a successful venture that will become a big company someday.
+One that has several branches and even franchisers, catering to thousands (or millions) of customers.

-Well, let me go back to the time when I first decided to put up that internet cafe of mine.
 After almost a year, I saw that the business was doing quite well.
-Many urged that I should expand – add more units, start offering more services and even consider opening a second branch.
+Many urged that I should expand – add more units, start offering more services, and even consider opening a second branch.

 At first, I did try to expand the business, and I must say it was exciting to see your “baby become a child”.
 But along the way, I found myself… for lack of a better term – bored.

-Don’t get me wrong, I loved working on the business, and still does – but deep inside me, I wanted a challenge – and expanding the business was not the answer.
+Don’t get me wrong, I loved working on the business, and still does.
+But deep inside me, I wanted a challenge – and expanding the business was not the answer.

 Then came the idea of starting a completely new business.
 Nothing really big, just something that would give me enough “adrenalin”.